 This week it's not a problem, because there's something to open your eyes even better than coffee.
-Four bright are aligning in the morning sky.
+Four bright planets are aligning in the morning sky.

 The best morning is May 11th, when Venus and Jupiter converge to form a tight pair only 1/2o apart.
 (Now you can hide them using no more than one finger.)
 Venus and Jupiter are so bright you might think you've witnessed a double supernova beaming through the morning twilight.
 But, no, it's just the two brightest planets in our own solar system.